rbutleriii/Clinotator/README.md

 *	Clinotator Raw Score -  A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
 *	Average Clinical Assertion Age -  The average age of clinical assertions made about a variant.
-*	Clinotator Weighted Significance -  A predicted clinical significance based on the Clinotator Raw Score.
+*	Clinotator Weighted Significance -  A predicted clinical significance based on prediction intervals of the Clinotator Raw Score.
-*	Reclassification Recommendation -  A probabalistic test of the power of the Clinotator Weighted Significance.
+*	Reclassification Recommendation -  A ranking of the impact of reclassification based on the Clinotator Weighted Significance.

 These and other stats are returned on a per variant basis, in a table, and additionally as vcf annotations if a vcf file is provided.
 See below for more information.